WALL-E322/Blockchain-Question/Q0/STX.md

 published on a blockchain to execute in a trustless manner and anyone can verify their outputs,and (b) decentralized apps that are user-owned and avoid centralized servers.
 Ethereum demonstrated the power of smart-contracts, and Stacks brings these capabilities to Bitcoin.

   Here we provide an overview of the Stacks 2.0 blockchain, a layer-1 blockchain that integrates smart contracts and decentralized apps natively with Bitcoin's security, stability, and economic power.
+The project got its start at the Princeton Computer Science Department in 2013 as an effort to build a better internet.
 It is also pioneer in building a consensus algorithm called Proof of Transfer (PoX) that connectst two blockchains.
 It also introduce a programming language called Clarity for writing smart contracts.
 The native coin of this blockchain is STX which is used as fuel for Clarity smart contracts.

   So let's dive deeper in each part of this project.